 Computers and data communications connections

 If you use a computer for work, you can deduct the acquisition costs as expenses for the production of income.
+The deduction covers the computer and its peripherals (display, printer, etc.).

 If requested, you must specify how much and for what purposes you use the computer in your work.
 The deduction amount also depends on whether you use the computer for personal purposes and how many computers you have in your household.